andreafrancia/trash-cli/README.rst

     https://github.com/andreafrancia/trash-cli/issues

-You can reach me via email at me@andreafrancia.it .
+You can reach me via email at andrea@andreafrancia.it .
 For twitter use
 @andreafrancia or #trashcli

 Development